awsdocs/amazon-ecs-developer-guide/doc_source/IAMPolicyExamples.md

 ## Amazon ECS First Run Wizard<a name="first-run-permissions"></a>

-The Amazon ECS first run wizard simplifies the process of creating a cluster and running your tasks and services\.
+The Amazon ECS first\-run wizard simplifies the process of creating a cluster and running your tasks and services\.
 However, users require permissions to many API operations from multiple AWS services to complete the wizard\.
-The [AmazonECS\_FullAccess](ecs_managed_policies.md#AmazonECS_FullAccess) managed policy below shows the required permissions to complete the Amazon ECS first run wizard\.
+The [AmazonECS\_FullAccess](ecs_managed_policies.md#AmazonECS_FullAccess) managed policy below shows the required permissions to complete the Amazon ECS first\-run wizard\.

 ```
 {